zagoli/capacitated-mapd/README.md

 This software can generate instances of the CMAPD problem and solve them.
-The task-assignment part is solved by Google's OR-Tools library, and the actual conflict-free paths are calculated using a Conflict Based Search or a Priority Based Search.
+The task-assignment part is solved by Google's OR-Tools library, and the actual conflict-free paths are calculated using a Conflict Based Search or a Prioritized Planning.
 The code is inspired by [https://github.com/fenoy/capacitated_mapd]().

 ## How to